 Pope John Paul II was one of the most memorable Pope’s in the modern age.
 He lived through the centuries most turbulent times and offered a clear moral stance and direction to the Catholic Church.
 He also played an important role in the transition from Communism to greater democracy in Eastern Europe.

 “Strengthen the bonds that unite us and eliminate all that has divided us in the past.”

 Early Life Karol Wojtyla

-Born in Poland, 18th May, 1920, Karol Wojtyla was brought up in a turbulent period.
-As a young man he lived through the brutal Nazi occupation of Poland.
+Born in Poland, 18th May 1920, Karol Wojtyla was brought up in a turbulent period.
+As a young man, he lived through the brutal Nazi occupation of Poland.
 He witnessed many atrocities and on occasions narrowly avoided with his life.
 It was during the war that he made the decision to train to be a priest; this had to be done clandestinely.
-During the war, he was also credited for trying to help Jewish friends escape persecution.
+During the war, he was also credited with trying to help Jewish friends escape persecution.

 The defeat of Nazi Germany saw Poland suffer under a new occupation.
-Though much less brutal, the Communist state were suspicious of the Catholic church and Karol was frequently bugged by state officials.
-Nevertheless the young Pope developed a good reputation.
+Though much less brutal, the Communist state was suspicious of the Catholic church and Karol was frequently bugged by state officials.
+Nevertheless, the young Pope developed a good reputation.
 He had intelligence, charisma and inspired many of his young students.
 His sharp intellect and practical understanding led to his rapid promotion within the Catholic clergy.
-At the age of 38 he was made the youngest bishop in Poland.
+At the age of 38, he was made the youngest bishop in Poland.

 Election to Pope

 In 1978 after the death of Pope Paul VI and John Paul I (after only 33 days), Karol was elected pope making him one of the youngest pope’s and the first pope from Poland.

 It was rather a surprise for John Paul.
 He accepted the position with humility

 ‘With obedience in faith to Christ, my Lord, and with trust in the Mother of Christ and the Church, in spite of great difficulties, I accept.’